strawmanpoems/strawman/poems/029_my_truth_is_sand.md

-to live or to die and me to alone i bear no gifts i know not the ground from where i rise and yet i hear echoes in this attic dream see distant peoples my spirit brothers' pierced flesh the blooded soil beneath my feet forgetting what grows this spirit of which i breath and i fight the burning tears as i walk and hear the violent flags snap and mock in the wind's eye red dirt river, ornate with bones and creosote
+to live or to die and me to alone i bear no gifts i know not the ground from where i rise and still i hear echoes in this attic dream see distant peoples my brothers' pierced flesh the blooded soil beneath my feet forgotten invisible growth this spirit of which i breath and i fight burning tears as i walk clockwise and hear the violent flags snap and mock in the wind's eye red dirt river, ornate with bones and creosote